 Infants and young children cannot tell us what they hear.
 The best way to test hearing aid benefit is to see how the hearing aid is working in the child's ear.
 Audiologists measure the sound from the hearing aid in the ear by using a probe microphone system.
 Probe-microphone testing helps the audiologist judge how much speech will be heard through the hearing aid.
 This is called aided speech audibility.
 Using measures of aided audibility, the audiologist can compare different hearing aid settings and different listening situations.
 The differences between speech access with and without the hearing aid also can be compared.

-Children have much smaller ears than adults, so it's important to take measures on every individual child's ear to make sure hearing aids make speech audible.
-These measures will be repeated many times as the child grows to account for changes in ear canal size.
+Children have much smaller ears than adults, so it's important to take measures on every individual child's ear to make sure their hearing aids make speech audible.
+These measures will be repeated many times as the child grows to account for their growing ear canals.

 Sometimes babies or young children are unable to sit quietly or be still long enough to make the probe microphone measurements with the hearing aid in the ear.
 A special test designed specifically for babies and young children, called the Real-Ear-to-Coupler Difference (RECD), can be used at those times.
 The RECD test is easy and safe for babies and young children and only takes a couple minutes to complete.